CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Exceptions/email/emailsessionexception.md

 #### How to Fix

-Change `UseSsl` in the [ServerDetails][] to `true`, or make a connection on a port which does not require an SSL-wrapped connection to be made.
+Change `UseSsl` in the [ServerDetails][] to `true`, or make a connection on a port which does not require SSL.

 ***

-### SSL-Wrapped Connection Not Supported
+### SSL Not Supported

 A [Category][] of `SSL` and an [Error Code][] of `201` indicates that one of the following issues occurred:

-* An SSL-wrapped connection is not supported
+* An SSL connection is not supported.
+More specifically, the mail server either does not support SSL connections or only supports SSL connections via the STARTTLS command.
 * Certificate on the host is expired, untrusted or invalid
 * Certificate replaced by anti-virus software in order to scan web traffic resulting in failed certificate validation
 * CRL server is down